 Removing black bars

-Sometimes, when you use videos of different aspect ratios, or if the project is set up incorrectly, some videos may have black bars around them.
-You can remove black bars from videos following one of the ways below.
+Sometimes, when you use videos with different aspect ratios, or if the project is set up incorrectly, black bars may appear on either side of a video.
+You can remove them in one of the following ways.